 - Intercurrent illness that would, in the judgment of the investigator, affect assessments of clinical status to a significant degree.
-Following resolution of intercurrent illness, the subject may resume study dosing at the discretion of the investigator. - Unacceptable toxicity, or toxicity that, in the judgment of the investigator, compromises the ability to continue study-specific procedures or is considered to not be in the subject's best interest - Subjects with confirmed creatinine clearance of < 30 mL/min during the double blind phase of the study will have their study drug permanently discontinued - HBsAg loss with seroconversion to anti-HBs.
+Following resolution of intercurrent illness, the subject may resume study dosing at the discretion of the investigator. - Unacceptable toxicity, as defined in the toxicity management section of the protocol, or toxicity that, in the judgment of the investigator, compromises the ability to continue study-specific procedures or is considered to not be in the subject's best interest - Subjects with confirmed eGFR{CKD-EPI} of < 15 mL/min/1.73m2 at any time during the study will have their study drug permanently discontinued - Lack of efficacy (virologic failure) - HBsAg loss with seroconversion to anti-HBs.
 These subjects should discontinue study drug within 3-6 months following confirmation of seroconversion to anti-HBs.
-Subjects with HBsAg loss with confirmed seroconversion before Week 48 are not permitted to discontinue study drug prior to the Week 48 visit - Discontinuation of study drug for subjects experiencing HBsAg-loss with confirmed seroconversion to anti-HBs, who have known bridging fibrosis or cirrhosis, should be considered on a case by case basis - Therapeutic failure - Subject request to discontinue for any reason - Subject noncompliance - Pregnancy during the study; refer to Appendix 5 - Discontinuation of the study at the request of Gilead, a regulatory agency or an institutional review board or independent ethics committee (IRB/IEC)
+Subjects with HBsAg loss with confirmed seroconversion before Week 48 are not permitted to discontinue study drug prior to the Week 48 visit - Discontinuation of study drug for subjects experiencing HBsAg-loss with confirmed seroconversion to anti-HBs, who have known bridging fibrosis or cirrhosis, should be considered on a case by case basis - Subject request to discontinue for any reason - Subject noncompliance - Pregnancy during the study; refer to Appendix 6 - Discontinuation of the study at the request of Gilead, a regulatory agency or an institutional review board or independent ethics committee (IRB/IEC)